Gregory Salcido: Political career

 Salcido has served on the Pico Rivera City Council since 2000.
-During his tenure, Salcido has been at odds with the council on several key issues.
+He has been at odds with the council on several key issues.
 Generally regarded as a progressive Democrat, Salcido has taken positions on the left wing of the Democratic Party, such as his decision in January 2010 to remove the Bible from the City Council dais for violating the Constitution's Establishment Clause.

 In 2002, while serving as mayor of Pico Rivera, Salcido ran for California's 38th congressional district and raised $62,000, but lost in the Democratic primary to Grace Napolitano.

 Salcido has served as a member of the History and Heritage Society Committee and has represented the city in various countywide organizations, such as the Los Angeles County City Selection Committee and the Sanitation Districts of Los Angeles County.

 In 2004, a committee was organized to recall Salcido and two other council members after the three approved a $40,000 raise for the then city manager, but the recall effort failed.

-In 2012, Salcido was fined by the California Fair Political Practices Commission for campaign finance violations and fined $2,500.
+In 2012, Salcido was fined $2,500 by the California Fair Political Practices Commission for campaign finance violations.
 This fine was in connection to a cash donation by the El Rodeo Nightclub of $2,000, which is more than the California limit of $100 on cash donations.
 The nightclub had been raided by the Drug Enforcement Administration and Federal Bureau of Investigation due to suspected drug money laundering.
 The nightclub had been a source of complaints by residents and other city council members, but Salcido never took any action as councilman on those complaints.

 Aftermath of video controversy

 On January 29, 2018, the City Council censured Salcido for his comments after his videotaped anti-military tirade, although there are questions about whether the First Amendment allows a city government to take action for unpopular speech.
 The City Council released a statement unanimously condemning Salcido's remarks.
 Salcido is forbidden from chairing or participating in any committees.

 A Pico Rivera eatery, Zapien's Salsa Grill, removed a popular lunch special named after Salcido after the video surfaced.
 The lunch special, called "The Mayor," was a common dish consisting of two enchiladas frequently ordered by Salcido, a regular at the restaurant.
 In a statement, the restaurant's proprietor said, "I am outraged by what he said against our military personnel and our veterans."

-On Friday, February 2nd, classes at El Rancho were cancelled as a protest took place across the street from the school.
+On Friday, February 2, classes at El Rancho were cancelled, as a protest took place across the street from the school.
 The event was covered by local media sources.

 Salcido was finally fired by the El Rancho Unified School District on March 20, 2018.
 The event caused explosive cheering when the results of an investigation was announced to the general public at a school board meeting.